 \subsubsection{Does synthetic data preserve anonymity?}

 A data synthesizer that would only copy its training set would be of little value.
-If it generates new instances that are too close to its training set, it would obtain a good \textsc{c2st} score, but it would be prone to over-fitting and it would leak private information from the training set.
-We assess the ability of a model to generate new data through the \textsc{dcr}-\textsc{r}ate metric (c.f.
+If it generates new instances that are too close to its training set, it would obtain a good C2ST score, but it would be prone to over-fitting and it would leak private information from the training set.
+We assess the ability of a model to generate new data through the DCR-Rate metric (c.f.
 Section~\ref{s:metrics}).

 On Figure \ref{fig:cdd_dcr} we observe two significantly distinct {groups} of models.
-On the left-hand side a "leaky" group that contains both \textsc{smote} and uc\textsc{smote}, and on the right-hand side, a "safe" group that contains all neural algorithms.
-The poor performance of \textsc{smote} is mainly due to the way it generates new data points by interpolating between existing ones.
+On the left-hand side a "leaky" group that contains both SMOTE and ucSMOTE, and on the right-hand side, a "safe" group that contains all neural algorithms.
+The poor performance of SMOTE is mainly due to the way it generates new data points by interpolating between existing ones.
 Therefore, these models cannot be considered safe concerning data protection.
-By taking a look at Table~\ref{table:quartiles_extensive_baselines}, the \textsc{dcr}-\textsc{r}ate of the two \textsc{smote} variants is almost always above $0.86$.
-On the other hand, if we exclude the tiny "Insurance" dataset where \textsc{ctgan} and \textsc{tvae} overfitted, the \textsc{dcr}-\textsc{r}ate values of the "safe" group are quite uniform around $0.62$ and almost always below $0.65$: these models can be considered safe.
+By taking a look at Table~\ref{table:quartiles_extensive_baselines}, the DCR-Rate of the two SMOTE variants is almost always above $0.86$.
+On the other hand, if we exclude the tiny "Insurance" dataset where CTGAN and TVAE overfitted, the DCR-Rate values of the "safe" group are quite uniform around $0.62$ and almost always below $0.65$: these models can be considered safe.